 Take the SuperDong from Ha Tien.
 This should take 2 hours and 15 minutes.
 This will cost 230,000 Dong each way, making it approximately $20 USD for a return journey.

 Phu Quoc is one of the few islands that Vietnam has.
 It’s not new to tourists, so it is popular, but it’s luckily still not developed enough to be crowded.
-There’s a variety of accommodation on the island from budget guesthouses, and homestays, to luxury hotels.
+There’s a variety of accommodations on the island, from budget guesthouses and homestays to luxury hotels.